Hitmetrix - User behavior analytics & recording

 Content writing.
 Content writing adopts an informal tone, allowing writers to communicate with the audience.
 Since the objective is to create a connection with the reader, this approach is mostly conversational.
 Direct reference to the audience from a second-person perspective is acceptable.
 The content writer must remain friendly and empathetic.

 Academic writing.
 Conversely, academic writing utilizes a formal tone.
 The writer strives to demonstrate professionalism and communicates from an expert’s point of view.
-Academic writing is mainly a knowledge-sharing platform where the writer and the reader are knowledgeable.
+This is mainly a knowledge-sharing platform where the writer and the reader are knowledgeable.
 In some cases, the audience might have more information about the topic than the author.
 Hence, an academic writer must maintain the highest level of professionalism and maintain a formal tone.

 Style